GSmithApps/GSmithApps/index.md

 layout: default
 ---

-Hi, I'm Grant.
+Hi, I'm Grant!
 Welcome to my site, and thank you for being here!

 I'm a 30 year old programmer/mathematician/teacher/advocate
 living in Lawrence Kansas.
 My resume and cover letter are in the navigation bar, and my contact information and other sites are below.
-Please do reach out -- Cheers!
+Please reach out -- Cheers!

 - [LinkedIn](https://www.linkedin.com/in/grant-smith-895b64a4/)
 - [YouTube](https://www.youtube.com/@grantsmith3653/featured)